r-uiz/ByteX-Post-Pandemic-Analysis/README.md

 ### Sales by Platforms & Channels

-Direct channels account for 83% of ByteX’s sales, while social media contributes 1% and affiliate channels 3%.
+Direct channels account for 83% of ByteX's sales, while social media contributes 1% and affiliate channels 3%.
 Affiliates have the highest AOV at $303, with email campaigns at the lowest ($181).
 The website generates 97% of sales with an AOV of $304, while the mobile app lags with an AOV of $47.
 Further considerations on channel performance are covered in the assumptions and caveats section.

 ![Sales by Platform and Channel](Data/channel_platform.webp)

 ### Refund Rate Trends

 Refund rates for high-ticket items peaked during the early pandemic but have since stabilized at 4-6%.
 In 2021, refunds decreased across all products compared to the the previous two years.
 Laptops had the highest refund rates in 2019 and 2020 (17%) but have since fallen to 6-9%, aligning with other product categories.
+Interestingly, loyalty purchases had a higher refund rate than non-loyalty purchases, which could warrant a deeper look into the loyalty program itself.
+One potential influencing factor might be a longer refund eligibility period for loyalty members.
+See the assumptions and caveats section for further clarification.

 ## Actionable Recommendations